 BIOGRAPHY

-I have always loved to express myself through visual arts, memories of my childhood in rural Hampshire often include a pencil or paint.
-This continued into higher education where I attended the University of Leeds to study Fine Art.
-However, I couldn't really find my 'voice' as an artist and was deeply frustrated that I couldn't make work I loved.
-So, I left art behind for a few years.
-I had children, we moved to Derbyshire and I became a teacher.
+Memories of my childhood in rural Hampshire often include a pencil or paint.
+This continued into higher education where Katie attended the University of Leeds to study Fine Art.
+However, struggling to find her 'voice' as an artist, she was deeply frustrated that she couldn't make work she loved.
+Leaving art behind for a few years, she had children, moved to Derbyshire and became a teacher.

 But the nag of creating was unavoidable and never left.

-I was asked by my in-laws to draw a dog they wanted to gift to some friends and I found, to my joy, that I adored trying to represent the soft fur and deep meaningful eyes.
-Then, I discovered pastel pencils- that with practise, I could could get the details I wanted with a vivid colour I loved.
-I was hooked.
+Asked by in-laws to draw a dog they wanted to gift to some friends, Katie found that, to her joy, she I adored trying to represent the soft fur and deep meaningful eyes.
+Then, she discovered pastel pencils- that with practise, she could could get the details desired paired with vivid colour she loved.
+She was hooked.
+Katie also values the tension between the physically 'untouchable' nature of pastels, the fear of a smudge, in contrast to the intimacy and tactile content.
+She feels this reflects the way of human nature and memory- a complex mixture of exposed and hidden, touchable and forever distant.